Major Project Stakeholders & First Nations

 As experts in the sector, Crown corporations ensure industry best practices are adhered to and are responsible for protecting environmental and social values.

-Major projects must align with local government Official Community Plans and zoning bylaws, especially as these relate to water, sewer, sanitation, transportation, public safety, local economic development and parks and recreation enhancements.
+Major projects must align with local government Official Community Plans.
+This includes consideration of zoning bylaws, especially as these relate to water, sewer, sanitation, transportation, public safety, local economic development, and parks and recreation enhancements.
 Dialogue and coordination with officials will help determine local requirements for approval.

-Depending on the project, some federal authorizations may also be required from:
+Depending on the project, some federal authorizations may also be required from various departments and ministries:

 - Department of Fisheries and Oceans